 The design of an API includes a choice of architecture along with the API’s endpoints, methods, data formats, and other parameters.

-Step 4: API Testing
+Step 5: API Testing

-Step 5: Final Deployment & Monitoring
+Step 6: Final Deployment & Monitoring

-All the metrics such as uptime, requests per month, monthly unique users, response time, resource usage, etc. Monitoring these will help you identify the core gaps that you can address and refine the API.
+All the metrics, such as uptime, requests per month, monthly unique users, response time, resource usage, etc. Monitoring these will help you identify the core gaps that you can address and refine the API.

-After all these steps are complete, you have a well-developed API.
+Once all these steps are complete, you have a well-developed API.
 These steps to create an API can be easily used by any professional to build an API.

 Features of a Well Built API